NEW ROWER WELCOME LETTER

 This program is open to any rowing member who wishes to learn more about rowing, gain fitness, and be part of a team.
 You do not need to be fit or have a lot of rowing experience.
 As this is primarily a recreational team, the goals will be inclusion, fun, camaraderie, and education.

-Ben Booth will coach the rows.
-In every session, all participants will be taught how to refine their technique, come together as a crew, and discover the safe and fun challenges of gaining the skill and strength to make the boat go!
+In every session, all participants will be taught by a coach how to refine their technique, come together as a crew, and discover the safe and fun challenges of gaining the skill and strength to make the boat go!
 It is understood that there will be a wide range of interest, from those who want to race seriously, to those who do not want to race at all and simply want to learn more about rowing and fitness on the water.
 There is a separate charge for this twelve-week program.

 Our Fleet